Incrisz/signals/README.md

 - It checks how long the app was open and when that happened to decide if the user has logged in, stayed active, or dropped off.
 - It also queries the goals tables to see if the user has set up at least one goal.
 - Each endpoint turns those checks into a simple yes/no answer so non-technical teammates can read them quickly.
+- If you send several user IDs (repeat the `user_id` query parameter or supply a comma-separated list), the service runs the same checks for each user and returns a per-user breakdown.

 ## Configuration